-Now you might think that I was being hypercritical and shallow as these things don’t matter because their advice and expertise were more important.
-However it placed an element of doubt in my mind and so I didn’t believe that the programme they were offering, would deliver what was being promised.
+Now you might think that I was being hypercritical and shallow as these things don’t matter because their advice and expertise was more important.
+However it placed an element of doubt in my mind and so I didn’t believe that the full course they were offering, would deliver what was being promised.
 Because of what I do, I knew that this was why I made my decision but this doubt may subconsciously have stopped other people investing as well.

-What to consider when creating your Personal Brand
+What to consider when you create your Personal Branding

 - How do you want to be seen by others?